 It is important to ensure that if you are putting a board in place to help with the continued growth and ‘professionalisation’ of the business that if a board is put in place that it is allowed to do what it is there to do.

 With that in mind, let’s have a look at what the board is there to do.

-The purpose of a family business board is to ensure that the business is being operated as it should be and achieving what the shareholders, normally the family, would want it to achieve.
+The purpose of family business boards is to ensure that the business is being operated as it should be and achieving what the shareholders, normally the family, would want it to achieve.

 A functioning board will be holding regular meetings, these will be scheduled and will have prepared ‘board packs’ distributed before the meeting.
 This means that everyone attending the board meeting has access to the same information, is able to prepare properly for the meeting and be in a position to actively participate and if necessary, challenge the executive directors on what is in there.

 The board packs would normally contain copies of all the key financial information and relevant briefing notes, plus anything else that is deemed important to cover at board level.